Beyond the Procedure: How Bodywork Maximizes the Benefits of Tongue Tie Release

 • Decreasing compensation and focusing on mobility can help to keep the muscles that attach to these areas from being in a contracted, shortened state during healing

-• There is full range of motion through all of the surrounding structures
+• Full range of motion in surrounding structures

 • This allows easier access to the mouth for aftercare (especially important for the tiny tots!)

-While bodywork can temporarily reduce symptoms and compensations caused by a tongue tie, it cannot and will not take the place of a tongue tie release procedure.
-These two things work best when they work together.
-If there is truly a restriction causing dysfunction, any reduction of dysfunction will be short-lived since the root cause has not been addressed.
+While bodywork can temporarily reduce symptoms and compensations caused by a tongue tie, it cannot and replace a release procedure if there is a true restriction present.
+These two approaches work best together.
+If a true structural restriction exists, improvements from bodywork alone will likely be short-lived because the root cause remains.

 1. Is bodywork painful?

-Bodywork for tongue tie should be gentle, though some individuals may experience mild discomfort during certain techniques.
-This is typically in areas like the floor of the mouth where there are chronic tension patterns.
-Patients typically describe this sensation as a “feel-good hurt” or “productive discomfort.”
-The overall goal is to promote relaxation and release tension so it is important that you communicate any discomfort with your provider!
-For babies, there should be NO discomfort at all and work is typically only performed when they are in a quiet, alert and relaxed state.
+Bodywork for tongue ties should be gentle.
+Some individuals may experience mild discomfort in areas with chronic tension, such as the floor of the mouth.
+Many describe this sensation as a “feel-good hurt” or “productive discomfort.”
+The goal is always to promote relaxation and release, so communication with your provider is important.

 3. When should I see a bodyworker before and after a tongue tie release?

-In an ideal world, you should see a bodyworker prior to scheduling with a tongue tie release provider.
-Another appointment immediately prior to the release is recommended as well.
-Then, 3-5 days post-release is a typical recommendation.
+Ideally, you would see a bodyworker prior to scheduling with a tongue tie release provider.
+Another session immediately prior to the release is often recommended, followed by a visit within a week of the release.
 Every individual is different and unique so these are simply “typical” guidelines.
 You and your bodywork provider should create an individualized plan for you or your little one.

-A tongue tie release is not a procedure, it’s a process.
+A tongue tie release is not just a procedure.
+It’s a process.

 Hey there!